OctavioWebDev/mysigntool/README.md

 - **User Account Integration**: Potential development to allow users to save designs or order history.

 ### Conclusion
-This neon sign builder tool stands out for its interactivity, customization options, and real-time feedback, making the process of designing neon signs both engaging and user-friendly.
+This LED sign builder tool stands out for its interactivity, customization options, and real-time feedback, making the process of designing LED signs both engaging and user-friendly.
 With future enhancements, it aims to provide an even more comprehensive and seamless experience from design to purchase.